 - Area: 7.7 million sq km (2.9 million sq miles)

 - Life expectancy: 80 years (men), 84 years (women)

 - Currency: Australian dollar

-Australia is part of Australia and Oceania continent, consisting also of New Zealand, Papua New Guinea and thousands of islands in South Pacific Ocean, together with the Melanesia and Polynesia groups.
-It is the sixth largest country in the world (by area size), although it is very underpopulated, it has density only of 2.99 persons per square kilometer.
+Australia is part of the Australia and Oceania continent, consisting also of New Zealand, Papua New Guinea, and thousands of islands in the South Pacific Ocean, together with the Melanesia and Polynesia groups.
+It is the sixth-largest country in the world (by area size), although it is very underpopulated, it has a density only of 2.99 persons per square kilometer.

-As with many countries, your passport must be valid for at least three months after you complete visit to Australia, so please plan ahead of your visit.
+As with many countries, your passport must be valid for at least three months after you complete your visit to Australia, so please plan ahead of your visit.
 You will need a visa to enter Australia for tourism, regardless of your country of origin.
-The only country allowed to get via on arrival is New Zealand.
+The only country allowed to get a visa on arrival is New Zealand.

 Fortunately, there is an online visa application process where you can obtain your visa before arrival.
 Depending on your country of origin, your visa will be free (for most European countries) or for a fee of about $20.

 Getting to Australia is best via air, due to its remote location.
-Also, travelling between major cities is also recommended by air as well, due to a distance.
-Top points of entry are: Sydney, Melbourne, Perth, Adelaide, Brisbane, Canberra and Darwin.
+Also, traveling between major cities is also recommended by air as well, due to the distance.
+The top points of entry are Sydney, Melbourne, Perth, Adelaide, Brisbane, Canberra, and Darwin.

 - Honolulu — Sydney from $208